almereyda/awesome-starred/README.md

 - [mainwp](https://github.com/mainwp/mainwp) - MainWP is an open source self-hosted WordPress management plugin that allows you to maintain virtually all aspects of multiple WordPress sites.
 - [pelagios-cookbook](https://github.com/pelagios/pelagios-cookbook) - The PELAGIOS Cookbook
 - [sonerezh](https://github.com/Sonerezh/sonerezh) - A self-hosted, web-based application to stream your music, everywhere.
-- [koel](https://github.com/phanan/koel) - 🎶A personal music streaming server that works.
+- [koel](https://github.com/phanan/koel) - 🐦 A personal music streaming server that works.
 - [openmediavault](https://github.com/openmediavault/openmediavault) - openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
 It contains services like SSH, (S)FTP, SMB/CIFS, DAAP media server, RSync, BitTorrent client and many more.
 Thanks to the modular design of the framework it can be enhanced via plugins.
 OpenMediaVault is primarily designed to be used in home environments or small home offices, but is not limited to those scenarios.
 It is a simple and easy to use out-of-the-box solution that will allow everyone to install and administrate a Network Attached Storage without deeper knowledge.
 - [server](https://github.com/kaltura/server) - The Kaltura Platform Backend.
 To install Kaltura, visit the install packages repository.
 - [CouchCMS](https://github.com/CouchCMS/CouchCMS) - Simple Open-Source CMS for designers